 The development of new, interactive activities and partnerships has helped us in taking girls and boys to the future they dream of.
 Thank you for joining us in celebration of our 28th anniversary!

-Meet The Workplace Superstars is the 2020 theme for Take Our Daughters and Sons to Work Day, which will be held on Thursday, April 23rd, 2020.
+Boldly Moving Forward is the 2021 theme for Take Our Daughters and Sons to Work Day, which will be held on Thursday, April 22nd, 2021.

 Participants are encouraged to post video, photos, and other online posts about how they have been influenced in their professional roles, as well as post conversation with children on topics such as Education Planning, Self Discovery and Bullying Prevention.
-Please tag all online posts with #workplacesuperstars.
+Please tag all online posts with #boldymovingforward.

 By bringing girls and boys together, we all contribute to creating a more equitable world-at home, at school, and in the workplace.
 This year, we are celebrating the opportunities that girls and boys will discover and the opportunities for parents, mentors, and the community to continue involvement in this unique educational experience.